ivanceras/ultron/README.md

 # Ultron

+Ultron is a web based monospaced text-editor completely written in rust.

-A wrote this code editor for my very specific usecase: real monospace on GUI editors for ascii diagrams GUI editors don't handle monospace font quite well for CJK characters or any unicode characters that have are more than 1 character wide.
+I wrote this code editor for my very specific usecase:
+- real monospace on GUI editors for ascii diagrams

+GUI editors don't handle monospace font quite well for CJK characters or any unicode characters that have are more than 1 character wide.